Photography in the beautiful RHS Rosemoor Garden, north Devon

 Note: Since we’ll be working outdoors, what we are able to do during the day is very weather-dependent.
 Weather conditions may make it necessary to vary the itinerary.
 Indoor facilities may be available in the event of bad weather to make it possible for tuition to continue.

-This summer garden photography course is being organised by RHS Rosemoor, so to make a booking and payment please visit their website by clicking on the link below.
+This spring garden photography course is being organised by RHS Rosemoor, so to make a booking and payment please visit their website by clicking on the link below.

 This will open their page for this course in a new window, from where you’ll be able to make a booking.